2PM: 2008–2010: Debut, early success, and Jaebeom's departure

 On April 19, 2010, the band released their third single album Don't Stop Can't Stop, with its title track "Without U" topping the newly-launched Gaon Singles Chart despite the previous controversy over Jaebeom's departure.
-The group made their first TV comeback performance on M Countdown in April 2010.
 In June 2010, 2PM served as the opening act for the first nine Wonder Girls concerts in the United States, the first leg of the Wonder Girls World Tour.

-On July 31, 2010, 2PM held their first solo concert Don't Stop Can't Stop at the Seoul Olympic Park Arena, with their labelmates 2AM and Miss A making guest appearances at the concert.
+On July 31, 2010, 2PM held their first solo concert Don't Stop Can't Stop at the KSPO Dome, with their labelmates 2AM and Miss A making guest appearances at the concert.
 The group held another concert date in Seoul on August 1, two concerts in Busan on August 7–8, and two encore concerts in Seoul from September 4–5 in line with the celebration of their second debut anniversary.
 It was reported that more than 12,000 fans attended 2PM's first concerts in Seoul.
 On August 17, 2010, 2PM released the single "Thank You", a new song dedicated to their fans, which they had first performed at their July 31 concert.

-On October 11, 2010, 2PM released their first EP, Still 02:00PM, with the title track "I'll Be Back" winning several music shows.
-On the following month, it was reported that Still 02:00PM unexpectedly debuted at the 13th spot of the Billboard's World Albums Chart despite not being promoted in the United States.
+On October 11, 2010, 2PM released their first EP, Still 02:00PM, with the title track "I'll Be Back".
+On the following month, it was reported that Still 02:00PM unexpectedly debuted at the 13th spot of the Billboard World Albums Chart despite not being promoted in the United States.
 On October 18, 2PM won the "Most Popular Asian Singer" award at the 10th Annual CCTV-MTV Mandarin Music Honors held at the Wukesong Arena in China.
 They were the first Korean artist to receive the award, and they performed their songs "Heartbeat" and "I'll Be Back" at the event.